jm1021/churchofjesuschrist/_posts/2024-09-01-moroni_helaman.md

 > 2 ...
 Behold, I say unto you, Moroni, that I do not joy in your great afflictions, yea, it grieves my soul.

-Pahoran's response to Captain Moroni’s accusatory epistle sets a remarkable example of patience, humility, and forgiveness.
+Pahoran's response to Captain Moroni’s accusatory epistle **sets a remarkable example of patience, humility, and forgiveness**.
 Despite being wrongly accused by Moroni of neglect and betrayal, Pahoran responds with kindness and understanding, explaining the true situation of internal conflict he was facing.

-`For anyone struggling with feelings of anger or frustration—like road rage—Pahoran’s response serves as a standard of how to approach such situations with calm and grace`.
+**For anyone struggling with feelings of anger or frustration—like road rage—Pahoran’s response serves as a standard of how to approach such situations with calm and grace**.
 Rather than reacting with defensiveness or hostility, he diffuses the situation by providing context and maintaining a "spirit of unity".

 ---